 Increased accessibility, one of telehealth’s greatest strengths, has caused the practice of telemedicine to become an avenue for people to obtain and misuse prescriptions or have a substance use disorder (SUD) go undiagnosed.

-Lack of accountability in regard to drug-seeking behavior may actually lead to drug abuse.
+Lack of accountability regarding drug-seeking behavior may actually lead to drug misuse.

 Potential To Miss Signs Of Drug Abuse

-One of the biggest ways telehealth services may lead to drug abuse is the lack of accountability.
+One of the biggest ways telehealth services may lead to drug misuse is the lack of accountability.

 A study by Quest Diagnostics found that most doctors (67% of those studied) worried that they were missing signs of opioid use disorder (OUD) and other prescription drug use disorders.